Progressive Subsampling for Oversampled Data - Application to Quantitative MRI

-We also examined the effect of PROSUB's components in suppl. table~\ref{ablation:table}.
 To reduce total computational time with NAS techniques, we performed all of the tasks in succession.
 We first use algorithm~\ref{main:alg} with $ T_{1},T,M = 4,8,500 $, then take the final model, as initialization for algorithm~\ref{main:alg} with $ T_{1},T,M = 1,5,250 $, performing this recursively for $ M=100,50,40,30,20,10 $, using the best model for each different $ M $.
 Consequently, SARDU-Net-v2-BOF and the NAS techniques in table~\ref{mudi_crossval_test:table} are trained for approximately the same number of epochs.
 We performed a brief search for NAS hyperparameters.
-All hyperparameters are in suppl. table~\ref{hyperparameters_all:table}. \\ \\ \textbf{Main Results} We present quantitative results in table~\ref{mudi_crossval_test:table} and note PROMUSUB's large improvements >$18 \% $ MSE over all four baselines on the MUDI challenge sub-tasks.
-Using the Wilcoxon one-sided signed-rank test, a non-parametric statistical test comparing paired brain samples, our methods improvements have p-values of $7.14$E$-08$, $9.29$E$-07$, $3.20$E$-06$, $9.29$E$-07$ over the four respective baselines with Bonferroni correction, thus are statistically significant.
-We provide qualitative comparisons on a random test subject in figures~\ref{brain_images:fig},\ref{brain_images_supplementaries:fig} on downstream processes that are useful in clinical applications e.g. \cite{lehericy2020,henderson2020}.
+In figs.~\ref{ablation:table},\ref{hyperparameters_all:table} we examined the effect of PROSUB's components and present all hyperparameters. \\ \\ \textbf{Main Results} We present quantitative results in